pdffiller/qless-php/README.md

 ### Time

 Redis doesn't allow access to the system time if you're going to be making any manipulations to data.
-But Qless have heartbeating.
-When the client making most requests, it actually send the current time.
+However, Qless have heartbeating.
+When the client making most requests, it actually sends the current time.
 So, all workers must be synchronized.

 ### Ensuring Job Uniqueness

-Qless generate Job Id automatically, but you can set it manually.
+Qless generate Job ID automatically, but you can set it manually.

 ``` php
 // automatically